platipodium/mossco-code/QuickStart.md

 	mkdir -p $HOME/opt/bin
 	export PATH=$PATH:$HOME/opt/bin
 	ln -sf $MOSSCO_DIR/src/scripts/mossco.sh $HOME/opt/bin/mossco

 Type

 	mossco -h

 to learn about the options to this script.

 # Compiling/running an example

 To perform a simulation, you have to change to a directory containing all necessary setup files and execute `mossco` with the name of one of the provided examples, e.g.

 	cd $MOSSCO_SETUPDIR/helgoland
 	mossco gotm--fabm_pelagic--fabm_sediment--netcdf

 You will see some screen output, and at least two files will be written

-- `netcdf_component.nc` (a netcdf file containing all the output)
+- `netcdf.nc` (a netcdf file containing all the output)
 - `PET0.Helgoland` (a log file for your simulation)

 # Going further

 You can see many namelists here, of which the most important ones are

 - `mossco_run.nml` (for controlling the simulation time)
 - `fabm.nml` (for controlling the pelagic fabm models to be used)
 - `run_sed.nml` (for controlling the benthic fabm models)
+- `gotmrun.nml` (for controlling the hydrodynamic model)

 Depending on your choice of FABM models, you may have to edit or add more namelist files, then execute `mossco gotm--fabm_pelagic--fabm_sediment--netcdf` again.

 You can also explore this coupling configuration, which is specified in the file `$MOSSCO_DIR/examples/generic/gotm--fabm_pelagic--fabm_sediment--netcdf.yaml`.
 After changing this coupling specification, issue

 	mossco -r gotm--fabm_pelagic--fabm_sediment--netcdf

 To rebuild and execute your example again.